mmistakes/minimal-mistakes/_posts/2017-12-05-random-access-to-fastas.md

 ---

-There are often times in bioinfromatics when I find myself needing to sample large fasta files randomly.
+There are often times in bioinformatics when I find myself needing to sample large fasta files randomly.
 RefSeq is currently about 250GB compressed; this is not the sort of file you want your scripts making multiple passes through.